 The school does not dispense medicine of any kind, including aspirin.
 Any student who needs to take medication during school hours must notify the office of his/her needs.
+Medication Form needs to be filled out prior to school administration of medications.
 All medication is to be in its original container with the proper labeling to include the student's name, name of medication, strength of medication, prescribing doctor's name, and the dose to be given.
 Students are not allowed to carry medications unless pre-approved by the school nurse and only for life-saving medications.
 Students may carry inhalers provided the school nurse has been informed.
 At the conclusion of each year, any unused portion of the medication must be claimed by the parent/guardian in person.
 Any unclaimed medications will be destroyed by school personnel at the end of each school year.
 Documents will be kept on file in the school office or nurse's office.
 With the recommendation from the National Association of School Nurses, alternative medications, including "natural remedies, herbs, vitamins, dietary supplements, homeopathic medications or medications from other countries" should not be administered without a health care provider's authorization.